wychwitch/lorekeeper-services-docker/README.md

 ## Adminer

 Included alongside the database and web server is a small program called [Adminer](https://www.adminer.org/), which is very similar to phpmyadmin.
 If you navigate to the site (default `localhost:8181`) You sign in using the `DB_USERNAME`, `DB_PASSWORD`, and `DB_DATABASE` variables from before!
-The host should automatically have `db` in its field but that's totally fine, It'll work!
+The host should automatically have `backend` in its field but that's totally fine, It'll work!

 If you do not want Adminer because you already have phpmyadmin or another database management solution, simply delete the relevant lines from the docker-compose.yml!